stakeme-team/story-validators-race/wave-2/submissions/submission-general-task-1.md

 # Story Node Installation and Management Script

-## Repository Link
-[Link to your public repository containing the script]

 ## Features
 1. **Animated Text Display**: Visually appealing start using figlet and lolcat.
 2. **Multiple Installation and Management Options**: